Skip to main content

 Applicable reductionOption 1Option 2Option 3

-Reduction applicable to the spouse 1,350 (1) 500 Part up to 1,350.00 (3)
+Reduction applicable by the spouse 1,350 (1) 500 Part up to 1,350.00 (3)

-Reduction applicable by the taxpayer 1,650 2,500 (2) Rest up to 2,500.00 (3)
+Reduction applicable by the taxpayer 1,650 2,500 (2) Remaining up to 2,500.00 (3)

-Notes to the example
+Notes on the example

-(2) The taxpayer applies the maximum reduction possible under the additional reduction regime, and the spouse applies the corresponding reduction to the rest of the amounts contributed, without exceeding the maximum limit allowed by the general regime: 30 percent of the sum of the net income from work and economic activities obtained individually in the year (4,500 x 30% = 1,350).
+(2) The taxpayer applies the maximum possible reduction under the additional reduction regime, and the spouse applies the corresponding reduction to the rest of the amounts contributed, without exceeding the maximum limit allowed by the general regime: 30 percent of the sum of the net income from work and economic activities obtained individually in the year (4,500 x 30% = 1,350).
 (Back)